-Under our Management Agreement, in return for providing technical, commercial and administrative services, our Manager receives a flat daily fee of \$700 per vessel for vessels in our fleet, prorated for the number of calendar days that we own or charter-in each vessel and \$250 per vessel per day, for bareboat charters.
-Our Manager also receives a fee of 1.25% on all gross freight, charter hire, ballast bonus and demurrage with respect to each vessel in our fleet.
-Further, our Manager receives a commission of 1.0% based on the contract price of any vessel bought or sold by it on our behalf, including each of our contracted newbuilds.
-We also pay our Manager a flat supervision fee of \$550,000 per newbuild, of which 50% is payable upon the signing of the relevant supervision agreement, and 50% upon successful completion of the sea trials of each newbuild, for the on-premises supervision of all newbuilds we have agreed to acquire pursuant to shipbuilding contracts, memoranda of agreement, or otherwise.
+Under our Management Agreement, in return for providing technical, commercial and administrative services, our Manager receives a fixed fee of \$700 per vessel for vessels in our fleet, prorated for the number of calendar days that we own or charter-in each vessel and \$250 per vessel per day, for bareboat charters.
+Our Manager also receives a variable fee of 1.25% on all gross freight, charter hire, ballast bonus and demurrage with respect to each vessel in our fleet.
+Further, our Manager receives an acquisition fee of 1.0% based on the contract price of any vessel bought and a sales fee of 1.0% based on the contract price of any vessel sold by it on our behalf, including each of our contracted newbuilds.
+We also pay our Manager a supervision fee of \$550,000 per newbuild, of which 50% is payable upon the signing of the relevant supervision agreement, and 50% upon successful completion of the sea trials of each newbuild, for the on-premises supervision of all newbuilds we have agreed to acquire pursuant to shipbuilding contracts, memoranda of agreement, or otherwise.
 The management fees were constant for the 2 year initial period of the Management Agreement, which ended on May 29, 2010.
-On May 29, 2010, pursuant to an agreement between us and our Manager, the fee on gross freight, charter hire, ballast bonus and demurrage was readjusted to 1.25% from 1.0%.
-On May 29, 2011, the flat daily fee per vessel was readjusted to \$700 from \$575, and the flat supervision fee per newbuild was readjusted to \$550,000 from \$375,000, while all other management fees remained constant.
+On May 29, 2010, pursuant to an agreement between us and our Manager, the variable fee on gross freight, charter hire, ballast bonus and demurrage was readjusted to 1.25% from 1.0%.
+On May 29, 2011, the fixed fee per vessel was readjusted to \$700 from \$575 per day, and the supervision fee per newbuild was readjusted to \$550,000 from \$375,000, while all other management fees remained constant.
+Since then all management fees have remained constant.